Ireland Dilapidations & the Statutory Damages Cap: How Irish Tenants Limit End-of-Term Exposure

 How BizLeaseCheck helps

 BizLeaseCheck reads your Irish commercial lease, identifies whether it is FRI or IRI, flags whether a Schedule of Condition is annexed, confirms renunciation deed status under the 1980 Act, and surfaces every clause that affects your dilapidations exposure.
-The report identifies which clauses can be negotiated before signing and explains the Section 18(1) defence in plain English.
+The report identifies which clauses can be negotiated before signing and explains the section 65 defence in plain English.
 See a sample report or upload your Irish lease for a free preview.